 If you miscalculate the real value of a futures position, the potential loss could be 10, or even 100, times what you thought it would be.
 For this reason, it’s a good idea to practice with a demo account.

 Besides knowing the platform and the contract specifications, it's important to have a trading plan and a risk management strategy.
 You should have a very specific trading strategy that you follow, and only place trades that fit into that strategy.
 You should also back test the strategy, so you know how much you can lose and make sure your trades are sized so you don’t lose your entire account on a handful of losing trades.

 It’s not difficult to learn how to trade futures, but there are some basic fundamentals to know.
 This article has given you the basics on the asset classes for which future contracts exist, the way exchanges operate, and the way futures are priced.

 You also know how the margining system works now.
-As with any leveraged instrument you must know how futures prices work and how margin works.
+As with any leveraged instrument, you must know how futures prices work and how margin works.
 You also need to read the contract specs to have a good idea of how each futures contract works.
 When doing a broker comparison, make sure this info is easy to find on a broker’s platform.

 Once you know how to trade futures for one asset class, you’ll be able to move to any other asset class.
-You can trade on very short time frames, or if you don’t want to watch the market all day, you can trade on much longer timeframes.
+You can trade in very short time frames, or if you don’t want to watch the market all day, you can trade on much longer timeframes.

 Before you start trading you should write your trading strategy and your risk management process down.
-There is always a lot of noise in the market, and its important to stay grounded and remember what you are actually trying to achieve.
+There is always a lot of noise in the market, and it's important to stay grounded and remember what you are actually trying to achieve.

 Getting started is very easy.
 Choose a broker, open an account and fund the account.
-But before you enter your first trade, make sure you understand the contract specifications ad get to know the platform.
+But before you enter your first trade, make sure you understand the contract specifications and get to know the platform.
 You can practice with a demo account to familiarise yourself with the platform too.